madalinungureanu/wp-webhooks-email-integration/readme.txt

 == Changelog ==

+= 1.1.0: May 02, 2021 =
+* Feature: Full compatibility with all new standards of WP Webhooks 3.1.0 and WP Webhooks 4.1.0
+* Tweak: Remove unnecessary variable output
+* Tweak optimize descriptions and performance for trigger callbacks
+* Dev: Webhook trigger responses are now accessible using the webhook url name

 = 1.0.1: December 20, 2020 =
 * Fix: The send_to argument did not work correctly due to a wrongly assigned argument key